 While Yemen’s government controlled the country, members of minority religions could worship in relative freedom.
-However, religious freedom has deteriorated since a rebel coalition led by Zaidi Houthis seized control of the country in 2014.
-Amongst other targets, Shia mosques and Christian churches have since been attacked by armed groups.
+However, religious freedom has disappeared since a rebel coalition led by Zaidi Houthis seized control of the country in 2014.
+Amongst other targets, Shia mosques and Christian churches have been attacked by armed groups.

 Saana, Yemen’s capital, is one of the oldest continuously-inhabited cities in the world.
 Yemen was ruled by the Ottomans in the 1500s and again from the mid-nineteenth century.
 The southern city of Aden came under British rule in 1839.

-The ongoing civil war has put additional pressure on the Yemeni economy, which was already struggling.
-The impoverished country was dependent on dwindling oil revenues.
-Since the takeover, exports have further declined and the rebels have also appropriated government funds for their own purposes.
+The ongoing civil war has put additional pressure on the already struggling Yemeni economy.
+The destitute country was dependent on decreasing oil revenues.
+Since the takeover, exports have continued to decline and the rebels have also gathered government funds for their own purposes.
 At least 82% of the population is now in need of humanitarian assistance.

-- Pray for stability in Yemen: for an end to conflict and bloodshed and for freedom for all citizens.
+- Stability in Yemen: for an end to conflict and bloodshed and for freedom for all citizens.

-- Pray for investment and economic success, so that it may overcome its crippling poverty.
+- Investment and economic success, so that it may overcome its crippling poverty.

-- Pray for greater religious freedom in Yemen and that the tiny Christian minority will be able to practise their faith in freedom and security.
+- Greater religious freedom in Yemen and that the tiny Christian minority will be able to practise their faith in freedom and security.

 26,667230 (JUL 17)